N.C. state trooper on desk duty over Instagram post defending police brutality

 Sgt.
 Jonathan K. Whitley is being investigated by highway patrol after an opinionated and offensive post appeared on the Instagram account jkwhitley2608, State Highway Patrol Sgt.
 Michael Baker said.

-The author of the post included “just a few random thoughts” about the media, the president, the NFL among other topics.
+The author of the post included “just a few random thoughts” about the media, the president and the NFL, among other topics.
 The account appeared to be taken down mid-morning on Friday.

 "If you act like a fool toward police and you tote a beat down, don’t get on TV in hopes of getting your check.
 The police already gave you what you deserved," the post said regarding police brutality, reported The News & Observer.